This PDF is the current document as it appeared on Public Inspection on 09/13/2016 at 08:45 am.

-In this notice, OSHA announces the application of Underwriters Laboratories, Inc., for expansion of its recognition as a Nationally Recognized Testing Laboratory (NRTL) under 29 CFR 1910.7 and presents the Agency's preliminary finding to grant the application.
-Additionally, OSHA proposes incorporating two new test standards into the NRTL Program's list of appropriate test standards.
+In this notice, OSHA announces the application of Underwriters Laboratories, Inc., for expansion of its recognition as a Nationally Recognized Testing Laboratory (NRTL) and presents the Agency's preliminary finding to grant the application.

 Submit comments by any of the following methods: